 But when do college credits expire?
 After five years?
 What about after a decade?
 How long are college credits good for if you were a STEM major?
 And how does a college or university’s accreditation status impact your ability to transfer credits?
 We’ll answer all of these important FAQs in this guide to transferring college credits.

 The short answer is “no.” Most credits do not have an expiration date.
 Many credits, particularly core courses (such as composition, English, or language arts-based courses and history courses), may be able to be applied to a new degree program.
 Core course credits from different colleges or universities may also be applied, provided those credits were earned at a regionally accredited school and are transferred to another regionally accredited or nationally accredited college or university.

 Transferring Credits Between Nationally and Regionally Accredited Schools

 It’s much easier to transfer college credits between regionally accredited schools.
-For instance, National University is a regionally accredited institution.
-So, if you have credits from another regionally accredited college or university, you may likely be able to transfer those credits to a degree program at National University.
+For instance, National University is a regionally accredited institution, meaning if you have credits from another regionally accredited college or university, you would likely be able to transfer those credits to a degree program at National University.
 However, if you’d earned those credits at a nationally accredited university, they may not successfully carry over.